As I have mentioned in previous posts, accepting your diagnosis isn’t as easy as it may first sound.

 Once you feel like you have a handle on what you have and how to treat it, the baseline stress level of your life may well go down at least a bit.

-As those stresses decrease, you may become more aware of/focused on other life stresses.
+As those stresses decrease, you may become more aware of/focus on other life stresses.

 If you’ve been working or forced to take off of work, you may need to evaluate if or how much you can continue to work in the long run.